ciaranj/node-oauth/Readme.md

 Change History
 ==============

+* 0.9.11
+    - OAuth2:  No longer sends the type=webserver argument with the OAuth2 requests (thank you bendiy)
+    - OAuth2:  Provides a default (and overrideable) User-Agent header (thanks to Andrew Martens & Daniel Mahlow)
+    - OAuth1:  New followRedirects client option (true by default) (thanks to Pieter Joost van de Sande)
+    - OAuth1:  Adds RSA-SHA1 support (thanks to Jeffrey D. Van Alstine  & Michael Garvin &  Andreas Knecht)
 * 0.9.10
     - OAuth2:   Addresses 2 issues that came in with 0.9.9, #129 & #125 (thank you José F. Romaniello)
 * 0.9.9